 The CAG and SCMPO Region includes two Counties, Gila and Pinal.
 However, Pinal County is split into three primary transportation planning authorities - Central Arizona Governments (CAG), Maricopa Association of Governments (MAG) and the Sun Corridor Municipal Planning Organization (SCMPO).
-Refer to Figure 1: Planning Area Map and Figure 6 in Section 2.2 for County and Planning Area boundaries.
+Refer to Figure 1: Planning Area Map.

-Incorporated in 1975, CAG is one of six regional planning districts, or Councils of Governments (COGs), established by Arizona Governor Jack Williams through Executive Order 70-2, in response to President Lyndon B Johnson's call for procedures that would encourage: "State and local planning agencies to work together in using common or consistent planning bases and in sharing planning facilities and resources, and utilization of common boundaries for planning and development districts or regions assisted by the Federal Government and consistency of such districts with established state planning and development districts and regions."
+Incorporated in 1975, CAG is one of six regional planning districts, or Councils of Governments (COGs), established by Arizona Governor Jack Williams through Executive Order 70-2, in response to President Lyndon B. Johnson's call for procedures that would encourage: "State and local planning agencies to work together in using common or consistent planning bases and in sharing planning facilities and resources, and utilization of common boundaries for planning and development districts or regions assisted by the Federal Government and consistency of such districts with established state planning and development districts and regions."